Young Adult Investments

 Hiring young adults for a summer job provides businesses a unique opportunity to invest in their future workforce and help create a trained and experienced candidate pool.
 Since 2019, SummerWorks has served more than 315 young adults in Southwest Washington.

-Youth interested in participating in SummerWorks can reach out to Next by phone at 360.207.2628 or by email at admin@nextsuccess.org.
+Businesses and youth interested in learning more about SummerWorks can reach out to Next by phone at 360.207.2628 or by email at admin@nextsuccess.org.

 Future Leaders Project (FLP)